Diplomatic missions

 Travel papers and visas

-Bulgarian citizens must have a visa issued by the relevant Cuban Embassy or a tourist card, which can be obtained from tour operators when purchasing a travel package.
+Bulgarian citizens must have a visa issued by the relevant Cuban embassy or a tourist card, which can be obtained from tour operators when purchasing a travel package.

 Cuba does not recognise dual nationality.
 Bulgarian citizens with Cuban citizenship should enter Cuba with their Cuban passport.
 They must show a valid Bulgarian passport to leave Cuba.

-Travel for children under 18 years of age
+Travel of children under 18

-In the case of travel by children under 18 years of age, proof of citizenship, valid travel documents and certified written consent (power of attorney) from one or both parents, as appropriate, must be provided.
+In the case of travel by children under 18, proof of citizenship, valid travel documents and certified written consent /authorisation/ from one or both parents, as appropriate, must be provided.

 Competitive service

-Issuance of identity documents:
+Preparation of identity documents:

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.